 The ADF graph can contain a single kernel or multiple kernels interacting with PS, PL, and global memory.
 Each AI Engine kernel has a runtime ratio.
 This number is computed as a ratio of the number of cycles taken by one invocation of a kernel (processing one block of data) to the cycle budget.
 The cycle budget for an application is typically fixed according to the expected data throughput and the block size being processed.
 The runtime ratio is specified as a constraint for every AI Engine kernel in the ADF graph.

-The AI Engine compiler allocates multiple kernels into a single AI Engine if their combined total runtime ratio is less than one and multiple kernels fit in the AI Engine program memory, and if the total resource usage, like stream interface number, does not exceed the AI Engine tile limit.
+The AI Engine compiler allocates multiple kernels into a single AI Engine if their combined total runtime ratio is less than one and multiple kernels fit in the AI Engine program memory.
 Alternatively, the compiler can allocate them into multiple AI Engines.

 To optimally use hardware resources, it is critical to understand the different methods available to transfer data between the ADF graph and PS, PL, and global memory, transfer data between kernels, balance the data movement, and minimize memory or stream stalls as much as possible which are covered in the following sections.